danielpalme/ReportGenerator/src/Readme.txt

 CHANGELOG

+5.3.10.0

+    * Fix: #690 Fixed handling of history files for classes with not unique names

 5.3.9.0

     * New: #685 Extended "raw mode" for dotCover format (settings:rawMode=true) to disable that coverage data of nested or compiler generated